ACA Insurers Still Reject 1 in 5 Claims, Leaving Millions With Unpaid Bills

 First Sustained Improvement Since 2021

-Denial rates have hovered between 20% and 23% since 2021.
-The 2024 data show the first sustained improvement.
+Denial rates hovered between 20% and 23% since 2021, making 2024's decline the first sustained improvement.
 The national average dropped 3.4 percentage points year-over-year, a 15% relative decline.

-Wide variation persists.
-Some states, particularly those with few participating insurers, continue to post high rejection rates.
-But many states saw meaningful improvement.
-Alabama led with a 15-point drop, while Montana and North Dakota each fell more than 10 points.
-Five states worsened, with Alaska climbing 5 points to become the second-highest denial rate nationally.
+Wide variation persists, with states that have few participating insurers continuing to post high rejection rates.
+Alabama led improvements with a 15-point drop, while Montana and North Dakota each fell more than 10 points.
+Five states worsened, with Alaska climbing 5 points to reach the second-highest denial rate nationally.

 Biggest State Shifts (2023 to 2024)